Toric principal bundles, piecewise linear maps and Tits buildings: Preliminaries

-\begin{example}[Building of orthogonal and symplectic groups] Next let us describe the buildings of symplectic group and even orthogonal group.
-The odd orthogonal group can be treated in a very similar fashion.
+\begin{example}[Tits buildings of the orthogonal and symplectic groups] Next let us describe (the cones over) the Tits buildings of the symplectic group and the even orthogonal group.
+The odd orthogonal group can be treated in a similar fashion.